mehwish-Iqbal/OIBSIP/Task_03/README.md

 ---

-## 📌 Internship
+## 🎓 Internship Experience

-**OIBSIP / AICTE Internship**
+**OIBSIP / AICTE Internship — Final Project (Task 3)**

-**Task_3  — Unveiling the Android App Market (Google Play Store Analysis)**
+This project marks the completion of my internship project work and provided practical experience in working with a real-world dataset using **Python**.

-This project demonstrates practical skills in **data cleaning, exploratory data analysis, visualization, sentiment analysis, and business-oriented insights using Python.**
+Through this project, I strengthened my skills in **data cleaning, exploratory data analysis, data visualization, sentiment analysis, and deriving business-oriented insights** from data.

+The internship provided valuable hands-on exposure to the **end-to-end data analysis workflow**, from raw data preprocessing to visualization and insight generation.

+### 📌 Completion Note

+Successfully completed the final project of the internship, applying practical data analysis techniques to uncover meaningful insights from the **Google Play Store ecosystem**.

+ **Thanks**